About The MIR

 The MIR seeks to build a community of like-minded individuals dedicated to advocating for research into the senses reported by those with aphantasia—sensations and ways of knowing that exist outside the current scientific framework.
 The old map of the mind is outdated, it’s time to discard it and chart a new one, one that respects the full spectrum of human perception.

-Addressing the Limitations of the New Aphantasia Definition (2025), is a critical examination of the gaps in the evolving definition of aphantasia, advocating for a more precise and inclusive framework.
+Locating Unifying Language: Multiple Intelligences, Mental Sensory Perception, and Mental Imagery (2025) — A critical examination of the gaps in the evolving definition of aphantasia, advocating for a more precise and inclusive language framework.

 The study of aphantasia reminds us how easily invisible differences can escape detection.